fosteruk/mzen-schema/README.md

     address: String,
     tel: {$type: String, $validate: {
       required: true,
-      // You can use the same validator multiple times
+      // Use a single validator multiple times
-      // - just specify an array of options rather than an object
+      // - Specify an array of options rather than an object
-      // - The validator will be executed once per options object
+      // - Validator will be executed once per options object
       regex: [
         {
           pattern: '[+0-9]+',